Anatomy For Sculptors: Understanding the Human Figure - Hardcover

 Content is king!

 In addition to the 3D models, there are also photos of live models from various angles and body postures, overlaid with color-coded muscle diagrams.
-The coverage of the book is completely comprehensive, displaying the human body from head to toe, including a few pages on face anatomy (for the deeper understanding of facial expressions, check out Anatomy of Facial Expressions).
+The coverage of the book is entirely comprehensive, displaying the human body from head to toe, including a few pages on face anatomy (for a more in-depth understanding of facial expressions, check out Anatomy of Facial Expressions).
 Most pictures in the book are self-explanatory.
-The text of this book is only about 2%.
+With 222 pages of pure content, and the text of this book is only about 2%-5%.

 Guess no more!

-The book contains images of various examples of different postures, such as a twisted torso, the movement of arms, etc. This means you don't have to guess anymore how each muscle will look from any angle.
+The book contains images of various examples of different postures, such as a twisted torso, the movement of arms, etc. It is allowing you not to have to guess anymore how each muscle will look from any angle.

 The Internet is not as full of information in the current subject as it might seem at first.
-With time you seem to not find the correct reference materials you were looking for.
-This makes you improvise.
-Improvising without the actual understanding of a human figure brings imperfections and frustrations.
-This book is meant to gain this understanding of the human figure and its motions.
-It allows for a person not to just “copy” nature, but to understand it and improve in their work.
+With time you seem not to find the correct reference materials you were looking for, which makes you improvise.
+Improvising, without the real understanding of a human figure, brings imperfections and frustrations.
+Gain this understanding of the human figure and its motions through this book.
+It allows for a person not to just "copy" nature, but to understand it and improve in their work.

 Not just for sculptors

-The book started out as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
-However, this book has moved far beyond that.
-Digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting and so on.
-All around the art world, artists find it’s used in their daily work.
+The book started as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
+However, this book has moved far beyond that - digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting, and so on.
+All around the art world, artists use it in their daily work.